The U.S. Can't Really Know If Farmers Are Cutting Back On Antibiotics, GAO Says

 But a new federal report, released last week, says the long-awaited FDA initiative — first attempted back in 1977 — falls short in so many areas that it may not create the change that backers hoped for.

 The FDA initiative, which was created by several documents called Guidances and is usually called its "judicious use" program, made it impossible for livestock producers to use routine micro-doses of antibiotics known as growth promoters.
-Those doses speed up the time it takes to get chickens, swine and cattle to the weight they are slaughtered at, without preventing or treating illness.
+Those doses speed up the time it takes to get chickens, swine and cattle to slaughtering weight, without preventing or treating illness.

 Multiple lines of research have shown that growth promoters allow bacteria in animals' systems to develop resistance to antibiotics.
 Those bacteria move off farms in wind or water or with animals going to slaughter, increasing the likelihood of drug-resistant infections, which according to the Centers for Disease Control and Prevention kill 23,000 Americans per year.